Sonnet 281

 Your smile a rainbow of felicity.

-By evening fire I felt you by my side,
+By evening fires I felt you by my side…

-Eyes closed to restful sleep, I saw you there,
+Eyes draped in restful sleep, I saw you there;

 No place I’ve gone on this great world and wide